 * Promising news!
 The three candidates for Sooke Mayor were quick to say they’d vote in favour of a ban on cosmetic pesticides within District borders when asked about it at Transition Sooke’s Mayoralty Candidates’ Forum on Oct.
 3, 2018.
-Mayor Maja Tait added that it will require a TS council delegation in the new year to kickstart the process.
+Mayor Maja Tait added that it will require a TS council delegation to kickstart the process.

 * “‘Catastrophe’ as France’s bird population collapses due to pesticides.” ~ The Guardian, (March 21, 2018); “Death From the Sky In Northern BC” ~ Prince George Daily News (March 31); Stop the Spray BC (info on herbicide spraying in mainland BC forests via a site launched by two BC forest industry/woodworking veterans)